ian-antking/bearprint/README.md

 # ʕ•ᴥ•ʔ BearPrint

 BearPrint is a tiny, networked thermal printer stack — perfect for receipts, notes, or weird little projects.
-Built to run on a Raspberry Pi zero.
+Built to run on a Raspberry Pi Zero.

+It works with **ESC/POS-compatible USB thermal printers** that expose a `/dev/usb/lpX` device on Linux.

 ## ✨ Features